mike-lischke/jree/readme.md

 # Java Runtime Environment Emulation

 This module contains a subset of JRE classes ported to Typescript and serves as runtime for Typescript and Javascript code that need JRE classes.
+It's a [clean room](https://en.wikipedia.org/wiki/Clean_room_design) implementation, which means no Java code was used for the implementation.
+Everything was written from scratch, but the Java API was used as a reference.
+This allows to release the code under a permissive license (MIT) and to use it in any (including commercial) projects, in opposition to the GPL license of the original JRE.

 ## Installation and Use